"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Rajan Balakrishnan, Eman Yazid, Mohamad Fazlee Bin Mahat.
 Effectiveness of the core stabilisation exercise on floor and Swiss ball on individual with non-Specific low back pain.
-International Journal of Physical Education, Sports and Health.
-2016; 3(1): 347-356.
+Int J Phys Educ Sports Health 2016;3(1):347-356.